-“Bring” implies hand delivery, but your resume is a professional, not personal, document.
-Give displayed, demonstrated, arranged, or exhibited a try to emphasize your strengths in accomplishing any of the foregoing.
+“Brought” implies hand delivery, but your resume is a professional, not personal, document.
+Give displayed, demonstrated, arranged, or exhibited a try to emphasize your strengths and accomplishments.

 Even if you think you only helped to accomplish a project, demonstrate through careful and strong writing how you teamed with executive management or collaborated with division director to introduce a new product or process.

 Not sure whether you have adequately messaged your meaning or thoughtlessly swallowed a thesaurus?
 Ask a trusted colleague, mentor, or friend whether the statements in your resume successfully convey your expertise.